Certora/tokemak-v2-core-fv/Report.md

 # Overview

-This report compiles the bugs found and properties proven in the Tokemak contest.
-Mutations are used to evaluate the quality of the properties.
-The mutations are described below and were made available at the end of the contest, you can find them [here](https://github.com/Certora/tokemak-v2-core-fv/tree/main/certora/mutations/LMPStrategy).
-Additionally, the top specifications have been added to the [contest repo](https://github.com/certora/Tokemak-v2-core-fv) and some specific properties have been included in this report as good examples.
-You can find the final results for the competition [here](https://docs.google.com/spreadsheets/d/10qRTmvjmNyVbIyy3lG-OTMKL5KUK_RGV5MOaOjSs4jQ/edit#gid=1970712821).
+This report encapsulates the findings from the Tokemak audit competition, where the community identified bugs and verified code properties to ensure the security and correctness of the system.
+Notably, the audit's effectiveness was further tested by introducing high-severity bugs (mutations) post-competition, assessing the resilience of the verified properties against these mutations.
+Detailed descriptions of these mutations, alongside top specifications identified during the contest, are provided to illustrate the audit's depth.
+For an in-depth analysis, including specific properties and the impact of mutations, refer to the final results here.
+The final results, accessible [here](https://docs.google.com/spreadsheets/d/10qRTmvjmNyVbIyy3lG-OTMKL5KUK_RGV5MOaOjSs4jQ/edit#gid=1970712821), provide a performance overview, showcasing which participant detected each mutation.
+For direct access to the contributions, the [contest repository](https://github.com/certora/Tokemak-v2-core-fv) includes the top participants' work.

 ## Competition Details